ytyaru/Html.JS.Convert.Case.Chain.Constant.Pascal.Snake.Camel.Title.20230428143334/README.md

-`is{CaseName}()`|Returns true if the string is the specified case `caseName()`|Returns the corresponding static class name if the string is any case `caseType()`|Returns the corresponding static class if the string is any case
+`is{CaseName}()`|Returns true if the string is the specified case `caseName()`|Returns the corresponding static class name if the string is any case `caseType()`|Returns the corresponding static class if the string is any case `capitalize()`|Returns a string with the first character in uppercase and the rest in lowercase

 ### is